PatrickRWright/ATC_translation/README.md

 ## Installation
 You can download/clone this repository and `source()` the code in `R/translate_ATC_codes.R` in your local R session.
-An example where the repositoy has been cloned into "user's" home directory (Linux)/ Documents directory (Windows) is shown below.
+An example where the repositoy has been cloned into "user's" home directory (Linux)/Documents directory (Windows) is shown below.

 ###  Linux